One of the most challenging tasks a photographer can take on is photographing their own family, especially if children are involved.

 Don't put too much pressure on them to perform.
 If the shoot is turning out to be a flop, then let it go and try again another day.
 The magic is these tiny people are not your clients, so you can snap them any time you want.

 During the photoshoot, be relaxed and easy-going.
 When you photograph other people's children, whether it's family friends or paying clients, the children react differently than they would to their parents.
 That is because they are curious and also see you as a person of authority.
 You have a window where they will listen to you, engage with your silly tactics to make them laugh, and even follow your instructions.
 What angels!
 Often by the end of the photoshoot, you will feel that magic fade as they become familiar with you and start to push the boundaries.
-By then, the parents are amazing at how you can get those photos of their kids because they can never even get them to smile normally at the camera for a minute.
+By then, the parents are amazed at how you can get those photos of their kids because they can never even get them to smile normally at the camera for a minute.
 If only they saw how it was when you were photographing your own little ones!

 Next, let's talk about the senior members of your family.
 Often the older generation, including grandparents, will be reluctant to be photographed.
 They might feel uncomfortable and suggest you focus on the kids.
 You should tell them they are beautiful and you want to take nice photos of them to remember the happy family times together.
 Promise them a short shoot and get everyone together to interact, so it feels like fun.
 Sneak in the individual portraits when the moment is right and get a great collection of photos of grandma and grandpa that the whole family will treasure.